The road-network from William Roy’s Military Survey of Scotland. 1747

 Intelligent comparison and manual highlighting on to the modern map was the only way forward.
-It is a labour-intensive process which requires interpretation and even some guesswork.
-Fortunately it became apparent that the eighteenth-century roads almost always have a modern equivalent and usually it is not at all difficult to determine which one it is.
-However, even if a Roy-road appears to follow a modern course closely in general direction and relationships one cannot be certain of how close it really was; eighteenth century roads were largely un-metalled and no trace can be expected.
+It is a labour-intensive process that requires interpretation and even some guesswork.
+Fortunately, it became apparent that the eighteenth-century roads almost always have a modern equivalent and usually it is not at all difficult to determine which one it is.
+However, even if a Roy-road appears to follow a modern course closely in general direction and relationships one cannot be certain of how close it really was; eighteenth-century roads were largely un-metalled and no trace can be expected.
 Ancient bridges are a useful guide and the record of first-hand evidence from the surveyors helpfully suggests that rivers and lochs as well as roads, were the key features in the original survey work.
 Therefore, in the process of highlighting roads, we could lean on the relationship to watercourses and coastlines.

 It is important to clarify the objectives and qualify the process adopted for this site-: